nicolehao34/LeadGen.AI/README.md

    - Selected decision makers
 2. Click "Generate Leads" to start the process
 3. The AI will analyze the event data against your ICP and filters
-4. Progress bar will show the lead generation status
-5. Once complete, you'll automatically proceed to the review stage
+4. Once complete, you'll automatically proceed to the review stage

 ## Step 5: Review Leads